-The PAJ4 and WJA4 packaged air conditioners are fully self-contained and designed for outdoor installation (See Fig. 1).
-Standard units are shipped in a horizontal-discharge configuration for installation on a ground-level slab or directly on the ground, if local codes permit.
+This packaged heat pump is fully self-contained and designed for outdoor installation (See Fig .1).
+Standard units are shipped in a horizontal-discharge configuration for installation on a ground-level slab or directly on the ground if local codes permit.
 Standard units can be converted to downflow (vertical) discharge configurations for rooftop applications with a field supplied plenum.